By Gina Salamon

 Can you give us a one-sentence synopsis of this gem of a book?

-8 Pearl of Wisdom is a book written to help parents become a better advocate for their children.
+8 Pearl of Wisdom is a book written to help parents become better advocates for their children.

 And what else would you want us to know about your book, what would parents get out of it?